Controversial shopping mall partly collapses in Mexico City

-MEXICO CITY — A newly opened shopping mall on Mexico City’s south side partly collapsed Thursday after structural problems apparently led the mall’s operators to evacuate the area, and no injuries were reported.
+MEXICO CITY — A newly opened shopping mall on Mexico City’s south side partly collapsed Thursday after structural problems led the mall’s operators to quickly evacuate the area, and no injuries were reported.

+Officials said a support beam failed in a cantilevered office area on the top floors that stuck out from the main mall building.

+Restaurant worker Juan Ramon Hernandez said people in the mall were evacuated only about five minutes before the offices sheared off.

+“We heard a big noise and they began to evacuate us from the plaza,” said Hernandez.
+“About five minutes later was when the collapse happened.”

-Videos posted on social media show a cantilevered, multi-story section of the mall collapsing in a cloud of dust and twisted metal on Thursday.
+Videos posted on social media showed the multi-story section collapse in a cloud of dust and twisted metal.
 Some of it fell into lanes of a major freeway, which had been closed shortly before the collapse.

 The Artz Pedregal mall opened in March, though parts remain under construction.
 It had drawn the ire of neighbors worried about the loss of open space, congestion and other issues.
 Built on the edge of the city’s main expressway, the mall had suffered previous subsoil slides.